 The passage of a Bill through parliament is similar in most common law jurisdictions.
-One noteworthy difference is that the Queensland Parliament has abolished its Legislative Council and now use a unicameral (or one chamber) system.
+One noteworthy difference is that the Queensland Parliament has a unicameral (or one chamber) system as it abolished its Legislative Council in 1922.
 The diagram below reflects the typical passage of a Bill through the Queensland Parliament rather than the legislative process of a parliament with two houses.